Table of Contents

 -

-Transparency and Compliance: Helps meet regulatory standards while maintaining patient trust.
+Transparency and Compliance: Blockchain helps healthcare providers meet regulatory standards while maintaining public trust.

 7. Virtual Reality (VR) and Augmented Reality (AR)

-VR and AR will enhance medical training, patient education, and therapy.
+VR and AR are reshaping how medical training, patient education, and therapy are delivered.

 -